counterspecies/counterspecies/README.md

-### Hey, I'm Eli.

-I'm a mission-driven software engineer using technology to build open-source tools that have a real-world impact.
+# Hello, I'm Eli

 My work is focused on building fast, reliable, and scalable systems, primarily in Rust.
-I build things that matter, from global mapping tools for animal rights to low-level computer architecture.

 ---